Last week I ran my own content marketing prediction:

 The proliferation of ad blocking will prove to be the best thing to happen to digital advertising in years.
 Ad blockers will push the industry to create a better user experience that includes an ecosystem that work for publishers, advertisers and most importantly, the audience.
 The age of disruption will come to a close; giving birth to a new era of advertising that actually adds value to audience instead of distracting from it.
 This shift to human centric marketing will generate an enormous demand for content marketing experts.

 Which of these do you think will come true?
-And what’s your prediction for content marketing in 2016?
+And what’s your prediction for content marketing?
 Let us know in the comments below. . .